rjchee/cshosts/README.md

 Usage of `cshosts.py`
 =====================
 Prints out the hostname of the 64-bit UT CS host with the lowest load.
+If a favorite host is specified, choose that host if its load is less than the threshold (default 0.3).
+If the host is down or its load is more than the threshold, it chooses the host with the lowest load as it normally would.

-	$ cshosts.py
+	$ cshosts.py fav_host? threshold?

 Usage of `csconnect.sh`
 =======================